 Students may complete as many minors as they wish.
 There can be no course overlap between minors.
 There can only be one course overlap between a major and a minor.
-Check your college’s rules about maximum units for graduation, maximum internship units, using the same courses to satisfy both major and minor requirements, and electing more than one minor.
+Check your college’s rules and/or speak to a college advisor about maximum units for graduation, maximum internship units, using the same courses to satisfy both major and minor requirements, and electing more than one minor.

 To be approved for the petition, you must have either completed and/or be currently enrolled in all the classes required for the minor.
 A petition will not be approved, for example, if it is spring quarter and you will not complete the last class(es) until summer session.
 If that were the case, you would petition for the minor during summer session after you have enrolled in the remaining classes.

 Fall 2023 Office Hours: by appointment via Zoom (contact via email to schedule a time to meet)

 We will be recruiting a peer advisor for 2023-2024 - look for an announcement on the listserv for students completing the minor (email@example.com) and our Professional Writing Minor Discord.

 Chat with fellow minors, receive announcements, and get your quick questions answered at our Professional Writing Minor discord.

 See the Writing Minor Leadership Team webpage for more information.